RyadPasha/keyPressListener/README.md

 }, 'code'); // <- Note the third parameter here 'code', so it can understand that it's a key code not a char code.
 ```

-Don't response to other keys:
+Don't response when other keys are pressed
 ==========
 To match only your preferred keys without any other keys, you can set `ignoreOtherInput` to `false`:
 ```